xwmx/nb/docs/index.markdown

 available for both light and dark terminal backgrounds.
 To view a list of available themes and set the syntax highlighting color theme, use [`nb set syntax_theme`](#syntax_theme).

+#### GUI Web Syntax Highlighting Themes

+Syntax highlighting is also available with [`nb browse --gui`](#browse---gui) which incorporates the color theme's primary color into the syntax theme.

 #### Indicators